enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-stream-processing/step1.md

 man command
 ```

-First of all let's start with README.txt file to start this new session..
+First of all let's start with README.txt file located in the "data" directory to start this new session..
 What do you get?

 <u>Hint:</u> use the **more**, **less** or **cat** commands.